-- The Society endeavours to source its products and services responsibly.
+- The Society endeavours to source its products and services responsibly wherever possible.

-- The Society prefers to engage with suppliers who have made credible commitments to reducing their environmental impact.
+- The Society prefers to engage with suppliers that are aligned with our values and who have made credible commitments to reducing their own environmental impact.
 Consideration is given to using local suppliers from our communities.

 - The Society will usually undertake competitive tendering where annualised spend exceeds specific internally agreed limits.

-- The Society will demonstrate the highest standards of integrity in its supplier selection process and will provide feedback to suppliers participating in a tender process.
+- The Society will demonstrate the highest standards of integrity in its supplier selection process and where appropriate will provide feedback to suppliers participating in a tender process.

 - The Society encourages innovation from suppliers.